Newborn Screening Information for Families:

 Genes provide our bodies with the instructions we need to grow and develop.
 Much like a recipe is used to bake a cake, looking for the specific mutations listed above is like looking at a specific step in the cake recipe to see if it is missing or has misspellings.

 If a baby's dried blood spot is determined to have at least one of the mutations listed above, that infant is at risk of having CF.

 Severe combined immunodeficiency (SCID) results when there are not enough T-cells (a type of white blood cell that protects the body from infection) in the body.
 A person with SCID does not have an immune system that works properly, which impacts their ability to fight infection.
 Screening for SCID involves performing real-time quantitative polymerase chain reaction (qPCR), which allows us to measure the amount of T-cell receptor excision circles (TRECs) in the infant's dried blood spot.
 TRECs are small circles of DNA created in our T-cells.
 If there is little to no TRECs, the baby does not have enough T-cells and is at risk of having SCID or some other primary T-cell lymphopenia (a blood disorder that compromises the immune system), which may include but is not limited to: DiGeorge syndrome, Down syndrome, and CHARGE syndrome.

 The above descriptions are designed to give a brief overview of the tests we use in Minnesota to identify babies at risk for hidden, rare disorders on the newborn screening panel.
-If a baby is identified as being at risk, our program staff contact the baby’s primary care provider and provide them with the information they need to notify the parent(s) and properly follow-up on the result.
+If a baby is identified as being at risk, our program staff contacts a member of the baby's healthcare team and provides them with the information they need to notify the parent(s) and properly follow-up on the result.

 For questions or requests for additional information about newborn screening or follow-up methods, contact us at 800-664-7772.